 - More than 6,300 Minnesotans die each year from tobacco use.1

-- Smoking costs Minnesota more than $3 billion in excess health care costs each year.1
+- Tobacco use costs Minnesota more than $7 billion each year in health care costs and lost productivity.1

 1 Blue Cross and Blue Shield of Minnesota.
 Health Care Costs and Smoking in Minnesota.
 January 2017.

 2 Minnesota Management and Budget, Consolidated Fund Statement, Budgetary Basis, 2017 November Forecast, January 11, 2018 https://mn.gov/mmb/assets/cfs-nov17fcst_tcm1059-323479.pdf

 3 Fiore MC, et al. Treating Tobacco Use and Dependence: 2008 Update – Clinical Practice Guideline, US Public Health Service, May 2008, https://www.ahrq.gov/professionals/clinicians-providers/guidelines-recommendations/tobacco/index.html.

 4 Rumberger JS, Hollenbeak CS, Kline D. Potential Costs and Benefits of Smoking Cessation for Minnesota.
 Penn State University, April 2010.

 5 ClearWay Minnesota, Minnesota Department of Health.
 Minnesota Adult Tobacco Survey: Tobacco Use in Minnesota: 2014 Update.
 February 2015.